Welcome to Prep

 Students will develop their Information and communication technology capabilities as they learn to use a range of devices effectively and appropriately.
 They will use these technologies to access, create and communicate information and ideas, solve problems and work collaboratively across the curriculum.

-In Grade 2, students are expected to read daily.
+In Grade Two students are expected to read daily and have the option of completing various life skills each week.
 Parents can support their child by developing a positive approach to homework, reading with them, talking with them and involving them in day-to-day life skills.
 Teachers have set tasks for your child that they may complete at home including optional spelling and mathematics.

 Spelling sessions continue to build our students’ understandings of sounds as the building blocks for words.
 We learn and investigate spelling rules, which allow students to use their spelling knowledge in various contexts.

-Grade 4 Writing sessions utilise the VOICES (Voice, Organisation, Ideas, Conventions, Excellent Word Choice and Sentence Fluency) program to scaffold students learning.
+Grade Four Writing sessions utilise the VOICES (Voice, Organisation, Ideas, Conventions, Excellent Word Choice and Sentence Fluency) program to scaffold students learning.
 Text types studied in Grade 4 include: Recount, Narrative, Poetry, Exposition, Procedural and Information Reports.
 We incorporate Fast Writes into our weekly program to build writing stamina and develop the joy of writing.
-In Grade 4, our study of spelling follows the SMART spelling program.
+In Grade Four, our study of spelling follows the MEPS spelling program.
 Vocabulary is extended upon through our study of Greek and Latin root words.
 Elements of grammar are incorporated into our weekly VOICES lesson.

-Throughout Grade 4, students participate in weekly handwriting lessons where they master Victorian Modern Cursive Script in order to gain their pen licence.
+Throughout Grade Four, students participate in weekly handwriting lessons where they master Victorian Modern Cursive Script in order to gain their pen licence.

 The students are offered multiple opportunities to enhance their speaking and listening skills across all areas of the curriculum.

-Grade 4 students participate in five x 1 hour Mathematics lessons per week.
+Grade Four students participate in five x one hour Mathematics lessons per week.
 Included lessons are:

-- 3 hours of Booster Maths Groups – grouping is determined through pretesting using the Essential Assessment program and targeted to the specific learning needs of individual students.
+- Three hours of Booster Maths Groups – grouping is determined through pretesting using the Essential Assessment program and targeted to the specific learning needs of individual students.